 As well as improving our immediate environment, we hope that we will build capacity for orchards, or lone fruit trees to spring up around the city.
 Our partners, the fantastic London Orchard Project, provided 10 trees and funded training for 5 local people to learn natural orchard management.
 These people have now become stewards of the orchard, and are drawn from neighbouring communities and they will be running open days to pass on their knowledge.

 We also hope that the fruit of our labour will not just be measured in tonnes but also in handshakes, waves and smiles along Goldsmiths Row, Whiston Road, Haggerston, Hackney, and London.
 Over 60 people helped at our first event and we hope to keep increasing the amount of local people involved, giving everybody an opportunity to share, socialise and work together.
+Lots of people started buying Facebook followers and posted pictures of this event so more people can see them and make them want to join the next event.
 We hope this will create benefits beyond the confines of the park and strengthen a community to face challenges to come.

 The idea for turning a corner of the park into a food production area first came from a member of the park user group, who hoped to used the old derelict depot site.
 Although this was turned down, we realised that the area next door was already flanked by lots of heavily fruiting plum trees.
 The project then morphed into a food forest in which new fruit trees would be surrounded by edible perennials which anybody could access.
 The area of the park was opened up to increase its use, with fences and hedges removed so that people could flow into the park.